 The program is designed to accommodate the diverse interests of its students.
-With the advice of the Director of Graduate Studies (DGS), and after the first year with that of their advisors, students design plans for interdisciplinary study appropriate for their intellectual and professional goals.
+After the first year, with the advice of the Director of Graduate Studies (DGS) and their advisors, students design plans for interdisciplinary study appropriate for their intellectual and professional goals.